Do you know what AAU basketball is?

 How are their abilities?

-This is where you start looking at skill level and athletic ability.
+This is where you start looking at things like skill level and athletic ability.
 Some of this will naturally get better over time as the player grows and matures.
-The skill and basketball knowledge can only develop through hard work and practice.
+Skills and basketball knowledge will only develop through hard work and practice.

 Players should start by learning the fundamentals so that there is a solid foundation to build on.
 When the fundamentals are established and understood, more advanced skills and concepts can be taught and learned.